 General Purpose Tips for Overcoming Workplace Stress

-Organize it – Forbes found that “employee stress can be magnified in an unorganized environment.”
+Forbes found that “employee stress can be magnified in an unorganized environment.”
 Try to help with this within your own space but also that of others.
-Tidy up, clear out junk and make the space pleasant to use.
+Tidy up, clear out the junk, and make the space pleasant to use.
 It will cut a sense of stress sharply.

 Whether as a boss or employee, there are many ways to bring workplace stress under control and improve the health of the company as well as the individuals that make it a success.
 Use these tips and soon you will see changes in how you see and experience the workplace and will also see the same changes in those you share such tips with.